-At its meeting on 16 July 2008, Council approved the creation of a shared senior management team with Vale of White Horse District Council.
+- 61. At its meeting on 16 July 2008, Council approved the creation of a shared senior management team with Vale of White Horse District Council.
 In September 2008, South Oxfordshire District Council's chief executive was appointed to the post of shared chief executive.
 In December 2008, strategic directors were appointed to the shared management team, in February 2009 shared heads of service were appointed and in April 2010 service managers took up their positions.
-At the outset of this shared process, the council's monitoring officer was satisfied that the procedure adopted in the recruitment process complied with all relevant legislation.
+At the outset of this shared process, the council's monitoring officer was satisfied that the procedure adopted in the recruitment process complied with all relevant legislation. - 62.
 Section 113 of the Local Government Act 1972 allows a local authority to enter into an agreement with another local authority to place its officers at the disposal of another authority.
 Staff who are made available under such an arrangement are able to take binding decisions on behalf of the council at whose disposal they are placed, although they remain an employee of their original authority for employment and superannuation purposes.
 This legislation therefore allows officers to be shared between the two councils.
-Council authorised the head of legal and democratic services to enter into an agreement under section 113 of the Local Government Act

-1972 for this joint arrangement.
-The section 113 agreement was completed on 26 September 2008.
+Council authorised the head of legal and democratic services to enter into an agreement under section 113 of the Local Government Act 1972 for this joint arrangement.
+The section 113 agreement was completed on 26 September 2008 and updated on 18 February 2011. - 63.
 In September 2008, Council was asked to agree that all references to the chief executive, head of paid service, electoral registration officer and returning officer contained in the Constitution should apply to the shared chief executive when acting in those roles for each council with effect from 17 September 2008.
-Following the appointment of the strategic directors and heads of service in 2008 and 2009 respectively, a harmonised scheme of delegation to officers and harmonised contract procedure rules were introduced to meet the requirements of joint working with Vale of White Horse District Council.
+Following the appointment of the strategic directors and heads of service in 2008 and 2009 respectively, a harmonised scheme of delegation to officers and harmonised contract procedure rules were introduced to meet the requirements of joint working with Vale of White Horse District Council. - 64.
 Otherwise, the Constitution was reviewed twice during the year to ensure it is up to date.
 During the year, a review of the scheme of delegation was undertaken.
 In order to enhance the efficiency of decision-making within the budget and policy framework agreed by full council, more decision-making has been delegated to Cabinet members and officers.

-The monitoring officer did not need to use her statutory powers during the year.
+- 65. The monitoring officer did not need to use her statutory powers during the year. - 66.
 Part 3 of the Local Government and Public Involvement in Health Act 2007 (the Act) required all principal authorities to adopt either an elected mayor and cabinet or a new style 'strong' leader and cabinet.
 The council had to review its own arrangements by 31 December 2010.
-Full Council agreed to adopt the strong leader model, which the council will implement during the year with an updated scheme of delegation.
-In addition, further reviews of the governance arrangements with Vale of White Horse District Council will start during the year.

-The Legal Services team was again awarded Lexcel in April 2011.
-This accreditation is a quality mark which the Law Society has developed and which is only awarded to legal practices that undergo rigorous independent assessment each year to ensure they meet the required standards of excellence in areas such as customer care, case management and risk management.
+Full Council agreed to adopt the strong leader model, which the council implemented in May 2011 with an updated scheme of delegation.
+In addition, further reviews of the governance arrangements with Vale of White Horse District Council will start during the year. - 67.
+Lexcel is the accreditation quality mark which the Law Society has developed and which is only awarded to legal practices that undergo rigorous independent assessment each year to ensure they meet the required standards of excellence in areas such as customer care, case management and risk management.
+Having undergone assessment on 30 and 31 July 2012, the legal team achieved its first Lexcel accreditation under the joint arrangements.